 - Sprouted seeds (like chia seeds, flaxseeds and hemp seeds)

 - Foods with omega-3 fatty acids, especially salmon and other wild-caught fish

 - Other nutrient-dense, anti-inflammatory foods like grass-fed beef, lamb, other fresh veggies and most fruits, apple cider vinegar, sea veggies, and other superfoods

 - Leaky gut syndrome is classified by malfunction in the intestinal tight junctions in the digestive tract, allowing larger-than-usual particles to pass from the digestive system into the bloodstream.
 When this occurs, the balance of inflammatory immune responses is disrupted, leading to chronic inflammation and poor immunity.

 - Although no causal relationships have yet been officially established, leaky gut is correlated with a large number of issues and diseases, including digestive disorders, depression, autism, celiac disease, autoimmune disease and more.

 - Common leaky gut symptoms include: food sensitivities, digestive issues, autoimmune disease, thyroid dysfunction, nutrient malabsorption, inflammatory skin conditions and brain-related issues such as depression and autism.

 - Leaky gut syndrome is not a recognized diagnosis in the medical community yet — but I’m confident it will be recognized someday, due to the vast body of research that has already been conducted.

 - If you suffer from any leaky gut symptoms, I encourage you to consult with your naturopathic doctor about options for treatment.
-Many of my patients have seen improvements when adjusting to a healing diet, rather than a disease and inflammation-causing one.
+I’ve seen many people improve when adjusting to a healing diet, rather than a disease and inflammation-causing one.
 In addition, there are helpful dietary supplements many people implement to support better gut health.